cyberphone/doc/payments/paymenthandler.md

 https://www.w3.org/TR/payment-request/ API.
 The `PaymentHandler` API permits writing payment applications using "pure" Web technology.

-Although `PaymentHandler` is a great technology (heavily borrowing from server worker), it suffers from considerable drawbacks, potentially making it less attractive for large-scale deployment.
+Although `PaymentHandler` is a cool API, heavily borrowing from https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API, it suffers from considerable drawbacks, potentially making it less attractive for large-scale deployment.
 This brief document outlines some of the core issues *as seen from a payment provider perspective*.

 ### Lacks a “Wallet” Concept
-The physical wallet concept (holder of multiple cards from different providers), has been adopted by most of their digital counterparts as well. `PaymentHandler` does not currently support a wallet since each handler (*by design*) is payment provider specific.
+The physical wallet concept (holder of multiple cards from different providers), has been adopted by most of their digital counterparts as well. `PaymentHandler` does currently not support a wallet since each handler (*by design*) is payment provider specific.
 This (for example) means that a user cannot open a wallet application and see what cards they have and their current balances, which has become a popular feature in mobile wallets.